Fantastic Four: The Human Torch solo

 The Human Torch was given a solo strip in Strange Tales in 1962 to bolster the title's sales.
 The series began in Strange Tales #101 (October 1962), in 12- to 14-page stories plotted by Lee and initially scripted by his brother Larry Lieber, and drawn by penciller Kirby and inker Dick Ayers.

 Here, Johnny was seen living with his older sister, Susan, in fictional Glenview, Long Island, New York, where he continued high school and, with youthful naiveté, attempted to maintain a "secret identity".
 In Strange Tales #106 (March 1963), Johnny discovered that his friends and neighbors knew of his dual identity all along from Fantastic Four news reports, but were humoring him.
 Supporting characters included Johnny's girlfriend, Doris Evans, usually in consternation as Johnny cheerfully flew off to battle bad guys.
 She was seen again in a 1973 issue of Fantastic Four, having become a heavyset but cheerful wife and mother.
 Ayers took over the penciling after ten issues, later followed by original Golden Age Human Torch creator Carl Burgos and others.
 The Fantastic Four made occasional cameo appearances, and the Thing became a co-star with issue #123 (Aug.
 1964).

 The Human Torch shared the split book Strange Tales with fellow feature Doctor Strange for the majority of its run, before being replaced in issue #135 (August 1965) by Nick Fury, Agent of S.H.I.E.L.D.
 The Silver Age stories were republished in 1974, along with some Golden Age Human Torch stories, in a short-lived ongoing Human Torch series.

 A later ongoing solo series in Marvel's manga-influenced Tsunami imprint, Human Torch, ran 12 issues (June 2003 – June 2004), by writer Karl Kesel and penciler Skottie Young.
 The series was followed by the five-issue limited series Spider-Man/Human Torch (March–July 2005), an untold tales team-up arc spanning the course of their friendship.

 The Thing solo

 The Thing appeared in two team-up issues of Marvel Feature (#11–12, September–November 1973).
 Following their success, he was given his own regular team-up title Marvel Two-in-One, co-starring with Marvel heroes not only in the present day but occasionally in other time periods (fighting alongside the World War II-era Liberty Legion in #20 and the 1930s hero Doc Savage in #21, for example) and in alternate realities.
 The series ran 100 issues (January 1974 – June 1983), with seven summer annuals (1976–1982) and was immediately followed by the solo title The Thing #1–36 (July 1983 – June 1986).
 Another ongoing solo series, also titled The Thing, ran eight issues (January–August 2006).

-A six issue miniseries written by Walter Mosely, entitled The Thing, was released in November 2021.
+A six issue miniseries written by Walter Mosley, entitled The Thing, was released in November 2021.